laptewstein/algos/README.md

     *Given a string of opening and closing parentheses, check whether it’s balanced.*
   * find-missing-element.py
     *Given array of integers and same array minus one element, find which is missing in the second array.*
+  * largest-continuous-sum.py
+    *Given an array of integers (positive and negative), find the largest continuous sum.*